 - Using a clean floor mop or no-kneel scrubber, wipe the shower walls and floor of the tub.

 - Run a few inches of water into the tub and swish your mop or scrubber around to rinse it.
 Let the tub drain.

 - Use a spray bottle to rinse the shower or tub walls, or angle the shower head toward them if it will reach.

-- Fill the tub with a couple more inches of water, and swirl it around to make sure the sides and floor of the tub are completely clean.
+- Fill the tub with a couple more inches of water, and swirl it around with your mop or scrubber to make sure the sides and floor of the tub are completely clean.

 - Drain the tub and refill it with your bathwater.

 - When you’ve finished your bath or shower, give the tub a quick rinse so it’s ready for next time, and be sure to use a homemade daily shower spray on the walls and tub to keep mold and mildew from forming.

 If you’re prone to back injuries, it’s a good idea to have equipment on hand that can help you clean a tub with a bad back next time you need it.